jacobrdz77/jacobrdz77/README.md

 # Hello I'm Jacob,
 ### a Web Developer
 - 🌱 I'm currently building selfwork, a full stack application using React, Nextjs, and TypeScript.
-- 👀 I’m interested in landing a position/internship as a Frontend Developer.
 - 😊 I enjoy listening to music and watching anime.

 <!-- ## Contact